-Geoff Mulgan is a social entrepreneur, policy-maker and author, working at different times in civil society, government, technology and academia.
+Geoff Mulgan is part of the programme "The New Hanse".
+He is a social entrepreneur, policy-maker and author, working at different times in civil society, government, technology and academia.
 After nine years running Nesta, the UK's innovation foundation, in 2020 Geoff took on the position of Professor of Collective Intelligence, Public Policy and Social Innovation at University College London.
 Prior to joining Nesta, Geoff had roles in the UK government including Director of the Government's Strategy Unit and head of policy in the Prime Minister's office.
 At the moment he is also WEF Schwab Fellow and is working with the UNDP, Demos Helsinki and various national governments.
-At THE NEW INSTITUTE, Geoff Mulgan advises on the conceptualization of programmes.

 - "Social Innovation.
 How Societies Find the Power to Change", 2019